johanneskruse/LUKE_thesis/README.md

 You will have to manually adjust the experimental tags of which the experimentent  ("learning_rate")

-The output-dir is default: 'luke_meta_analysis' (the same as the scripts).
-Note you can disable a meta-analysis plot (true/false):
+The output-dir is default: 'luke_experiments' (the same as the scripts).
+Note, the script also provides scatter and calibration plots for each model output.
+You can disable a meta-analysis plot (true/false):
 - "--tensorboard-plot/--no-tensorboard-plot"
 - "--scatter-plot/--no-scatter-plot"
 - "--calibration-plot/--no-calibration-plot"

-The default is true.
+The default is True.

 **Run the Tensorboard:**